liuyinggithub/golang_web/README.md

 template //js£¬css£¬template file

-Èý¡¢How Run
+# How Run

-1 install more than go1.4
+1. install more than go1.4

-2 install mysql
+2. install mysql

-3 edit ajaxController #36about mysql set
+3. edit ajaxController #36about mysql set